cbrandolino/log/books.md

 # Books

+- The Case against the Sexual Revolution, Louise Perry, 3

 ## August 2022

-- The End of the Road, John Barth, 4.5
+- The End of the Road *(Fiction)*, John Barth, 4.5
 - The Machiavellians, James Burnham, 3.5
 - Roland Barthes *(memoir?)*, Roland Barthes, 4